hardliner66/sol/README.md

 don't have to parse it over and over again.

 ### Stack Tracking Allocator
-This is basically the tracking allocator from the stdlib, but it stores a stack trace for the allocation as well.
+This is basically the tracking allocator from the standard library, but it stores a stack trace for the allocation as well.

 This way you not only know where the allocation was made,